Error handling and retries

 Correctness and Automatic Retries

-specific reasons.
 Errors naturally occur, whether it be transient network errors or conflicts

 when a given resource is handled by a Reconciler

-but is modified at the same time by a user in
+but modified simultaneously by a user in

 successful reconciliation.

-Retry and Rescheduling and Event Handling Common Behavior
+Retry, Rescheduling and Event Handling Common Behavior

-Retry, reschedule and standard event processing form a relatively complex system, each of these functionalities interacting with the others.
+Retry, reschedule, and standard event processing form a relatively complex system, each of these functionalities interacting with the others.
 In the following, we describe the interplay of these features:

 UpdateControl